DrakeMTB/drakeMTB/webpages/coaches.md

 #### Co-Head Coach Laura Childress

 ![Laura]({{site.basurl}}/images/laura.jpeg)

-lorem ipsum
+Laura Childress has been running www.bikeadventuresforkids.com for 11 years, and the Drake MTB family is delighted to welcome her as a co-head coach for the 2018-2019 season!
+Laura is an experienced road- and mountain biker and has been responsible for an amazing pipeline of middle school kids for Drake over the last decade.
+She is a school nurse in Petaluma, and has a wealth of coaching and mentoring energy.

 #### Co-Head Coach Rob Reed

 ![Rob]({{site.basurl}}/images/coach-rob2.jpg)

- Rob Reed has been a Drake Mountain Bike Team parent and ride leader for the last three years, and this year is delighted to work with Otis on the coaching staff.
+Rob Reed has been a Drake Mountain Bike Team parent and ride leader for the last five years, and this year is delighted to work with Laura Childress as a co-head coach.
 He has been an avid biker all of his life, and fell in love with mountain biking in the Bay Area when he moved to San Francisco in 1989 fresh out of college.
-Rob works in San Francisco and commutes into the city, and puts more miles on his bike than his car.
+Rob is a stay-at-home dad and puts more miles on his bike than his car.
 When asked what kind of biker he is – road or mountain? – Rob is likely to answer “yes”.
 DrakeMTBCoaches@gmail.com

 #### Assistant Coach Chris Kenton